-Finding 2019-002: Preparation of the Financial Statements
+Finding 2021-002: Preparation of the Financial Statements

-Condition - The financial statements and related notes are prepared by the District's auditors.
+Condition - The financial statements, including government-wide adjustments, and the related notes are prepared by the District's auditors.

 Criteria - Management is responsible for the preparation and fair presentation of the financial statements in conformity with generally accepted accounting principles.